 Compared to other countries, the Philippines still has a highly-regulated real estate industry.
-There are strict rules with regard to purchasing, owning, and investing in real estate and, by default, foreigners are not allowed to own property.
+There are strict rules with regard to purchasing, owning, and investing in real estate and, by default, foreigners are not allowed to own land.

 Here are frequently asked questions (FAQs) to help you understand how to buy, own, and invest in real estate property in the Philippines.